Tears of the Prophets: Production

 The departure of Farrell caused problems for the writers, as they initially were not sure how to combine their original vision for the final episode of season six, and include a suitable tribute to the character of Jadzia Dax.
 The initial plan had Dukat stealing an orb of the prophets, intending to destroy it inside the wormhole.
 As with the final episode, Sisko and the Defiant were not at the station, but Jadzia had remained behind.
 She would have pursued Dukat into the wormhole and somehow died in the process.
 It was the manner of the death which caused problems for the writers as they wanted something suitably heroic but not clichéd.
 In the first draft script by Hans Beimler and Behr, which was entitled "Tears of the Gods", Jadzia was killed by Dukat but managed to save the prophets in the process.
 Creative consultant Michael Piller felt that Jadzia's death was not a "worthy send-off" and felt rushed.
 The scene where Jadzia says goodbye to Worf was added, and Echevarria encouraged showing Jadzia dying on screen.

 There were concerns about the number of steps required by Dukat to attack the wormhole, and it was Ron Moore who suggested the inclusion of the pah-wraiths once more.
 Echevarria then raised the idea of having Dukat possessed, as seen with Kira and Jake Sisko in "The Reckoning".
-The scene with Worf at the end of the episode was kept, and a death chant was written initially in English based upon the Native American chant Only the Earth endures.
+The scene with Worf at the end of the episode was kept, and a death chant was written initially in English based upon the Native American chant Only the Earth Endures.
 It was subsequently translated into Klingon for the script, but Behr thought it was a shame that the audience would not be able to understand the meaning behind the words.
 The scene with Sisko and Jadzia's coffin was shot on a closed set, with Avery Brooks being the only actor on set in order to give a sense of intimacy to the proceedings.

 They added the sense of acknowledging Sisko's failure because of the perceived reduction in the impact of the destruction of the prophets after the death of Jadzia.
-Brooks said of the scene that "I know about loss.
+Brooks said of the scene: "I know about loss.
 It's one of the things that we experience as part of living, part of the consequences of living", but also said that the emotions were enhanced because they were going to miss Farrell.
-Whilst on set there was a suggestion by set director Laura Richarz that the coffin was the same prop as used for the photon torpedo which Spock's body was loaded into in Star Trek II: The Wrath of Khan, Mike Okuda later explained that several new torpedo props were made for Star Trek VI: The Undiscovered Country and so they could not be sure if the Spock torpedo was the one used or not.
+Whilst on set, there was a suggestion by set director Laura Richarz that the coffin was the same prop as used for the photon torpedo which Spock's body was loaded into in Star Trek II: The Wrath of Khan; Mike Okuda later explained that several new torpedo props were made for Star Trek VI: The Undiscovered Country, so they could not be sure if the Spock torpedo was the one used or not.